crewship routine save, validate with crewship eval scenarios.

 Recipe 5 — Idempotent routine with concurrency key

 Goal: a webhook-triggered routine that should never double-execute on retransmission.
-This is the Trigger.dev / Stripe webhook model — pair an idempotency key with a concurrency limit so retries are safe and a burst of duplicate events doesn’t fan out to N parallel executions.Idempotency vs concurrency — what’s the difference?
+The pattern follows the standard webhook idempotency model — pair an idempotency key with a concurrency limit so retries are safe and a burst of duplicate events doesn’t fan out to N parallel executions.Idempotency vs concurrency — what’s the difference?

 concurrency_keygates parallel runs: if two requests with the same key arrive at the same time, the second one waits (or 429s) until the first finishes.Idempotency-KeyHTTP header dedupes across time: a second request with the same key (within the TTL) returns the originalrun_idwithstatus=DEDUPEDinstead of executing again.